ZhiyuanChi/helenaweb/index.md

 ---
 ### [Predicting NJ Transit Delays](https://rradams.github.io/adams_rummler_MUSA508_final/Adams_Rummler_508_Final.html)
 Commuters need to get to their destinations on time.
 To provide commuters with greater insight into their commute, my colleague [Jack Rummler](https://jtrummler.xyz/) and I created a fictional app that predicts NJ Transit train delays in advance.
-I led our model's development and build our predictive model in R.
+I led our model's development and built our predictive model in R.

 Our app's predictive models were highly accurate - on average, our predictions were off by just 26 seconds.
 Our combination of models provided increasingly accurate delay predictions up to a week in advance.